nfrappart/hcptfestimate/README.md

 ```

-Update your `PATH` to allow calling the binary from any path (use your prefered method: bashrc, zshrc, /usr/loca/bin...), and you're good to go.
+Update your `PATH` to allow calling the binary from any path (use your prefered method: bashrc, zshrc, /usr/local/bin... whatever your flavour), and you're good to go.

+> [!NOTE]
+> The above Getting Started is for Unix-like terminal for linux or OSX users, but the go tooling is availble for powershell through chocolatey afaik.